 Pretend you could interview someone related to space.
 Who would you choose?
 Write down 3-5 questions you would ask.
-Then write a newspaper article with what you think their answers would be using this page in the unit study pack.
+Then write a newspaper article with what you think their answers would be using this page in the pack.

 Your children might also enjoy my Apollo 11 Activity Pack.

 Explore videos on YouTube that are about the solar system for kids.

 Write a letter to your favorite astronaut.
 Use one of the letter pages in the activity pack.